BloopAI/bloop/README.md

 ## Features

-- GPT-4 based conversational search
+- AI-based conversational search
 - Code Studio, an LLM playground that uses your code as context
 - Blazing fast regex search
-- Sync your local and GitHub repositories (support for more code hosts coming soon!)
+- Sync your local and GitHub repositories
 - Sophisticated query filters so you can narrow down your results
 - Find functions, variables or traits with symbol search
 - Precise code navigation (go-to-reference and go-to-definition) for 10+ of the most popular languages built with [Tree-sitter](https://tree-sitter.github.io/tree-sitter/)